Mee42/carsian/README.md

 - qemu-system-x86_64

-# road map
+# Road Map

-* Get this thing running outside of an emulator
+- Get this thing running outside of an emulator
-* Decide if I want to try to get 64-bit C running
+- Decide if I want to try to get 64-bit C running
-* Get input and output fleshed out
+- Get input and output fleshed out
-* be able to read from the hard drive
+- Be able to read from the hard drive
-* Spread propaganda
+- Spread propaganda